snowball-one/django-oscar-support/README.rst

 **Disclaimer:** the project is still under heavy development.
 Things might change rapidly, so please use with caution.

+**Requires Django 1.5+ and Oscar 0.6+ with support for custom user models**

 Django Oscar ticketing is a ticketing and support system for Oscar.
 It currently provides an interface to the customer to submit a support ticket.
 In the dashboard, authorised users can see the tickets and respond or act on them.